-As you explore angel investing, here are some questions I can help you answer:
+As you explore angel investing, you might be asking:

 Is angel investing right for me?